Charlotte Divorce Mediation Attorneys

 Mediation and arbitration are two ways of resolving conflicts during a divorce settlement without going to court.
 Often, a divorcing couple may turn to this type of alternative dispute resolution, or ADR, to speed up the process, save money and reduce stress.

-At Epperson Law Group, PLLC, our Charlotte family law attorneys can support you when you choose mediation or arbitration during your divorce.
+At Epperson Law Group, PLLC, our Charlotte family law attorneys can support you when you choose mediation during your divorce.
 With decades of experience in family law and knowledge of local courts, we can guide you through the process with efficiency and success.
 Call us today.

 In mediation, you and your spouse, or the parent of your child, will mutually negotiate the terms of your agreement with the guidance of a third party, neutral mediator.
 Most couples use mediation to resolve issues like spousal support, child support, property division and parenting plans.
 Typically, couples choose to go through voluntarily.